medcomdk/dk-medcom-acknowledgement/docs/index.md

 [English: Use cases](assets/documents/UseCases-ENG.md)

 ### 1.2 Implementation Guide
 The technical specifications for the Acknowledgement standard are defined in IGs.
-As mentioned previously is the Acknowledgement standard composed by profiles from *NUMBER* IGs and terminology from one IG.
+As mentioned previously is the Acknowledgement standard composed by profiles from three IGs and terminology from one IG.
 Links to the IG’s are listed below:

-  * *Insert link to ImplemantationGuides*
+* <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/" target="_blank">MedCom Acknowledgement IG</a>
+*	<a href="https://medcomdk.github.io/dk-medcom-core/" target="_blank">MedCom Core IG</a>
+*	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a>
+*	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/" target="_blank">MedCom Terminology IG</a>
 <p>&nbsp;</p>

 IGs might be difficult for people with little or no knowledge about FHIR and how to understand an IG.
 Therefore has MedCom developed a webpage describing the content of the Acknowledgement standard.
 The link below gives an overview of which profiles are included, what their purpose are, and which elements that shall be supported in a system.
 Further the structure of the standard is described and supported with examples in different degree of technical skills.